swizzin/swizzin/CONTRIBUTING.md

 ## Documentation
 For new applications, please make sure to make the necessary documentation pages on the [Swizzin Docs](https://github.com/liaralabs/docs.swizzin.ltd) repo.
 It's nice and convenient when you include the link to the Documentation repo PR in the PR here.

-## `dumpinfo` support
+## `sysinfo` support
-In case you are making any changes to do with applications, please ensure that the `box dumpinfo` command still correctly refers to commands and/or paths in order to make meaningful output.
+In case you are making any changes to do with applications, please ensure that the `box sysinfo` command still gives correct output, and the application's variables in `scripts/logging/` are still correct.
+If they don't exist, please take the time to create and test them.